This post may contain affiliate links. Read our disclosure policy.

 Here are the simple steps to make Taylor Swift Chai Cookies with photos.
 Jump down to the recipe card for the full recipe and video.

-Bake the cookies for 10 ish minutes, until they’re soft and puffy.
-They will spread a bit, but they should be thick and chewy, like these brown butter oatmeal cookies.
+Step 6.
+Bake.
+Bake the cookies for 10 minutes, until they’re puffy.
+They will spread a bit, but they should be thick and chewy, like brown butter oatmeal cookies.

 We’re massive fans of the eggnog frosting on our melt-in-your-mouth eggnog cookies, however, we’re going for more of an icing texture on top of the cookies.